-xii.
+d.
 Health Sector Weaknesses

 Although not an MDG target, a key pre-requisite for achieving health-related MDGs is a strong health system; a fact that is now better recognized in the SDGs seeking to achieve universal health coverage.
-Absence of a strong health system platform can undermine efforts to sustainably and cost-effectively address specific disease burdens or health problems (WHO, 2010).
+Absence of a strong health system platform can undermine efforts to sustainably and cost-effectively address specific disease burdens or health problems (WHO; "Strengthening Health systems: Everyone's Business", 2010).
 In the continent, the ratio of health workers (doctors, nurses, midwives, dentists, pharmacists and psychiatrists) to every 10,000 people was 6 times worse than the global average.
-Very high levels of out-of-pocket expenses, low coverage of national health insurance systems, low levels of government expenditure on health and very high proportions of international assistance as a percent of total health expenditure.
+Very high levels of out-of-pocket expenses, low coverage of national health insurance systems, low levels of governmental expenditure on health and very high proportions of international assistance as a percent of total health expenditure.